lucmoseley/fiverr_imtyjb_ahs/project_checklist.md

 Generate "analysis and design" documentation
 Write an instruction manual
 Justify all best practices used in the system created
-Code should be tested for boundary and extreme conditions (what does this mean?)
-PEP-8 naming conventions should be used everywhere (there are PEP8 checkers & explainers!)
+Code should be tested for boundary and extreme conditions PEP-8 naming conventions should be used everywhere (there are PEP8 checkers & explainers!)

-# Data layer instructions
+# Data layer instructions *complete*
 Write a python script to programmatically create a SQLite database and all its tables
 - can be one script or multiple to populate tables

 As part of this step, you should inspect the database created by the python script using DB Browser for SQLite

-## Data access object (part of data layer) instructins
+## Data access object (part of data layer) instructions *complete minus tests & validation*
 One DAO per data table (only need for 2, not all)
 - one must be for a table without foreign keys
 - one must be for a table with foreign keys (foreign keys has something to do with accessing other tables)